Three Dead in Shooting at Oklahoma Walmart: Police

-At least three people are dead, including the gunman, after a Monday morning shooting at an Oklahoma Walmart, authorities confirmed.
+At least three people are dead after a Monday morning shooting at an Oklahoma Walmart, authorities confirmed.

-Officials received a call just before 10 a.m. about gunfire at the Walmart in Duncan, a town of about 22,000 an hour southwest of Oklahoma City.
+Officials received a call just before 10 a.m. about gunfire at the site in Duncan, a town of about 22,000 an hour southwest of Oklahoma City.

-“We are aware of reports of a shooting at Walmart.
-We are gathering information and will provide an update as soon as one is available,” the Duncan Police Department said.
+“At this time we can confirm a shooting in the Walmart parking lot.
+We have 3 deceased individuals,” the Duncan Police Department said.
+The news was also confirmed by the Oklahoma Highway Patrol.

-The Oklahoma Highway Patrol is confirming three people were killed in the incident.
-According to KOCO, the incident happened in the retailer’s parking lot and two men and one woman were reportedly found dead inside vehicles.
+According to KOCO, the incident happened in the retailer’s parking lot.
+Authorities confirmed one man and one woman were found dead in a car, and another male was found deceased outside the vehicle.
 NBC News is reporting the suspect is dead, though details are not immediately available.

 Duncan Public Schools officials confirmed that while all schools are on lockdown, the police department has given them the all clear and classes have resumed.